johnsonojeda/Rintro/modules/rmd/2_import_export.md

     ## [1] "Susan"

 We can also assign a variable name to an array of values (vectors).
-Vectors can also be numeric or character:
+Vectors can also be numerics or characters:

 ``` r
 # a numeric vector